Voter Guide 2023 | Everything you need to know about the runoff election in San Antonio

 How to register to vote

-The deadline has passed for the runoff election.
+The deadline to register to vote for the Nov.
+7 election has passed.
 If you don't know whether or not you're registered to vote, you can check here.

 Key election dates